altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 ~The top of the wall did not reach the ceiling~
 ~The gap was ten... fifteen meters or more~ 'K::Shit... where are you, Kent?'
-*There was a single knock at the open door to his left* ~More of a slam really, a moment later it came again~ ~Kent's head throbbed - pulsing in rhythm to the darkness receding from his vision~ *Another slam on the door*
+*There was a single knock at the open door to his right* ~More of a slam really, a moment later it came again~ ~Kent's head throbbed - pulsing in rhythm to the darkness receding from his vision~ *Another slam on the door*